 - As flavors begin to develop, drain off excess “to be” verbs such as is, am, are, was, and were.

-- Stir in a generous helping of active verbs and strong nouns.
+- Stir in a large helping of active verbs and strong nouns.
 Replace several subject-verb sentence starters with more interesting sentence variations.

 - Arrange sentences neatly on a bed of lined paper, moving sentences and words around to achieve the desired effect.

-- Garnish the composition with just enough adjectives and adverbs to add flavor and color.
+- Garnish the composition.
+Use just enough adjectives and adverbs to add flavor and color.

 - Wrap up the paragraph with a satisfying closing sentence.

-- Misspellings and incorrect punctuation will add bitterness, so sweeten the paragraph by making necessary adjustments.
+- Misspelled words and incorrect punctuation will add bitterness.
+So sweeten the paragraph by making necessary adjustments.

 - Sample the composition.
 If it’s too thick, remove excess words or phrases.
-Substitute spicier words for repeated or flavorless ones.
-If the paragraph lacks seasoning, pepper it with a few more vivid words to taste.
+Substitute spicier words for repeated or bland ones.
+If the paragraph needs seasoning, pepper it with a few more vivid words to taste.

-- Serve it to several hungry readers and adjust the arrangement or ingredients as per their suggestions.
+- Serve it to several hungry readers.
+As per their suggestions, adjust the arrangement or ingredients.